AymenSegni/microservices-istio-aes-demo/README.md

 web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

-**The Demo Application source code is provided by the Google Cloud team, and I will it to demonstrate technologies like Kubernetes/GKE, Istio, Ambassador Edge Stack,..**.
+The Demo Application source code is provided by the Google Cloud team, and I will it to demonstrate technologies like Kubernetes/GKE, Istio, Ambassador Edge Stack,...
 This application works on any Kubernetes cluster (such as a local one), as well as Google Kubernetes Engine.
 It’s **easy to deploy with little to no configuration**.